Rifet Kapić: SC Paderborn

 On 1 June 2019, Kapić signed a three-year contract with Bundesliga club SC Paderborn.

 In August 2020, he joined Sheriff Tiraspol on loan for a second time with them, also securing an option to sign him permanently.

 In June 2021, Kapić terminated his contract with the club.

 Return to Sarajevo

 On 2 September 2021, Kapić returned to Sarajevo, signing a two-year contract.
 He made his second debut for Sarajevo on 10 September, in a league game against Velež Mostar.
 On 17 October 2021, Kapić scored the only goal in Sarajevo's 1–0 league victory at home to Posušje.

+Lechia Gdańsk

+On 21 July 2023, he joined Polish I liga side Lechia Gdańsk on loan for twelve months.